On the Complexity of Dynamic Mechanism Design: Introduction

 The construction above is extremely useful in proving such lower bounds.
 In fact it is also used in our \NP-hardness result.
 The distribution used is approximately the well known equal-revenue distribution.
-We will refer to it as $\mbox{\sc pow2}\left[1,n\right]$ to unify our notation.
+To unify our notation we refer to it as $\mbox{\sc pow2}\left[1,n\right]$.
 In general:

 \begin{definition} We say that $v\sim c\cdot\mbox{\sc pow2}\left[a,b\right]$ if $v=c\cdot2^{a+i}$ with probability $2^{-i-1}$ for all $i\in\left[b-a\right]$, and $v=0$ with probability $2^{a-b-1}$.
 Note in particular that the expectation is